 Most of the depictions of this spirit are similar, and that is perhaps no surprise.
 It is the most recognizable of the three spirits.
 That is not where the similarities end either, as this spirit highlights Scrooge’s grizzly end should he continue on his current path.
 The character says very little despite Scrooge’s attempts to communicate with him and instead communicates with a series of physical gestures.

 Fred is Scrooge’s nephew and presents a nice juxtaposition with the characters of Scrooge.
 From the first moment we see Fred, he is upbeat.
-The two engage in back and forth dialogue early on, where despite Scrooge’s best efforts to bring Fred down, Fred’s positivity is unbreakable.
-Like Bob Cratchit, despite Scrooge’s demeanor, Fred refuses to give up on him and insists that he will continue to invite him to dinner every Christmas despite Scrooge’s consistent refusal of his kind offer.
+The two engage in back-and-forth dialogue early on, where despite Scrooge’s best efforts to bring Fred down, Fred’s positivity is unbreakable.
+Like Bob Cratchit, despite Scrooge’s demeanour, Fred refuses to give up on him and insists that he will continue to invite him to dinner every Christmas despite Scrooge’s consistent refusal of his kind offer.

 In many ways, this character represents what Scrooge could be and really what he does end up becoming.
 Fezziwig is a character from Scrooge’s past.
 He was Scrooge and Marley’s employer and made sure that all of his staff were well looked after at Christmas.
 This offers Scrooge a realization as he can see the happiness he could potentially spread if he shared his wealth instead of clinging to it.